ming-ru-wu99/NEO-Placer/README.md

 # NEO Placer
 ## Paper Preprint (2025/5/30)
-Abstract—This paper presents the NEO (NEural Optimizationbased) placer, a thermal-aware floorplanning/placement system for 3D ICs, by combining a set of novel methods with the powerful auto-gradient capability of modern machine learning (ML) frameworks.
+Abstract—This paper presents the NEO (NEural Optimization-based) placer, a thermal-aware floorplanning/placement system for 3D ICs, by combining a set of novel methods with the powerful auto-gradient capability of modern machine learning (ML) frameworks.
 We employ a new pure neural network approach featuring the minimalist design in wirelengths and overlaps and